MLBazaar/mit-d3m-ta2/README.md

 TA2-TA3 Server.

-To use it, run the `ta3` command passing one or more dataset names as positional arguments, as well as any of the optional named arguments.
+To use it, run the `ta3` command passing one or more dataset names as positional arguments, as well as any of the optional arguments.

+For example, in order to process the datasets `185_baseball` and `196_autoMpg` during 60 seconds each, the following command would be used:

 ```
-ta3 -b10 -t60 -v 185_baseball
+ta3-test -t60 185_baseball 196_autoMpg
 ```

+**NOTE**: In order to be able to execute this command, a `ta2-server` process must be already running in the same machine.

+This will start sending requests to the `ta3-server` to search and tune the best pipeline possible for each dataset during a maximum of 60 seconds.

-For a full description of the script options, execute `ta3 --help`.
+For a full description of the script options, execute `ta3-test --help`.

 Also remember that a TA2-TA3 Server must be running when you execute this script!